vubon/python-handnote/README.md

 N.B.
 Default Linux machine has Python 2.x version .
 If you installed Python 3.x version then please run this way python3 hello.py

+### Control Flow
+---
+Python has two types of control flow.
+1. If statement
+2. Loop